 As cannabis in Canada nears legalization, advocates are coming out of the closet as consumers who have been using the substance (responsibly) for years.
-They’re our lawyers, doctors, city workers and innovators and they’re productive and proactive as anyone else we look up to.
+They're our lawyers, doctors, city workers and innovators, and they're as productive and proactive as anyone else we look up to.

 Statistics Canada reports that the cannabis industry has surpassed the tobacco industry and is on par with the beer industry nationally, with Canadians spending about $5.7 billion on bud in 2017 alone.